Coronavirus Sparks New Interest In Using Ultraviolet Light To Disinfect Indoor Air

 "There has been a kind of regulatory abyss," says Jim Malley, a professor at the University of New Hampshire who studies public health and disinfection.
 "The average consumer would have no way of telling what's cool or crap."

-With demand for UV now soaring, Malley says he's is concerned about shoddy products on the market and exaggerated claims about their effectiveness against the virus.
+With demand for UV now soaring, Malley says he's concerned about shoddy products on the market and exaggerated claims about their effectiveness against the virus.

 Consumers should be wary of marketing claims about "UV wands" that can be waved quickly over surfaces or special "portals" that people walk through, he says, because those are probably not correctly calibrated to inactivate the virus and could be dangerous.